PGT2023 Frequently Asked Questions

 Can I bring my dog?

 Dogs can come into The Park, but are not permitted in most of the communal garden areas such as Newcastle Circus.
 Each resident opening their garden will make their own decision about allowing dogs to enter, so please ask at the gate before you go in, and ensure they are on a short leash.
-Dogs are welcome at the Hart's Community Garden on Tattershall Drive (next to the Squash Club).
-Please bear in mind it is a very busy day with lots of people, and weigh up whether your dog and visitors will be comfortable with each other in confined spaces!
+Please bear in mind it is a very busy atmosphere with lots of people, and weigh up whether your dog and visitors will be comfortable with each other in confined spaces!